 The annual listing and appraisal of all business personal property, personal property, and registered motor vehicles is handled by this division.
-This includes, but is not limited to: aircraft, watercraft, vehicular equipment, mobile homes, machinery and equipment, furniture and fixtures, leasehold improvements, and computer equipment.
+This includes, but is not limited to aircraft, watercraft, vehicular equipment, mobile homes, machinery and equipment, furniture and fixtures, leasehold improvements, and computer equipment.
 This division is also responsible for: creating and maintaining all tax notices for real property, personal property, and registered motor vehicles; the straight transfer of all real estate; audit and approval of all exemption applications except present use; hearing appeals for registered motor vehicles, business personal property and personal property; maintaining all taxpayer account information.
-More than 180,000 tax notices are created annually.
+We will create more than 187,000 tax notices this year.